-COVID-19 has now been officially classified as a pandemic.
-As the virus spreads and the negative economic effects multiply, CEOs need to act—to manage the immediate crisis, but also to address the vulnerabilities that COVID-19 has exposed.
-John Jullens, a principal in KPMG’s Strategy practice who worked for many years in China, provides actionable ideas about how to respond to the crisis.
+As COVID-19 spreads and the negative economic effects multiply, CEOs need to act—to manage the immediate impact, but also to address the vulnerabilities that COVID-19 has exposed.
+John Jullens, a principal in KPMG’s Strategy practice who worked for many years in China, provides actionable ideas about how to respond.

 The first priority is to make sure that employees are safe.
 Then business leaders must protect their businesses from the supply and demand shocks—as parts and finished goods stop flowing from affected areas, and as consumers pull back.
 KPMG’s chief economist now forecasts a recession starting in the second quarter and continuing through the first quarter of 2021.